 nOah is also able to give advice and supply natural supplements for various illnesses.

 Repeat medications for ongoing diseases can be ordered over the phone.
 Please allow a minimum of 24 hours, or one business day, for repeat medication scripts to be filled.

 DNA Breed Testing

-With so much information known these days about medical and behavioural issues associated with different breeds, our DNA test for cross bred dogs has become very popular.
-This test has a data base of over 200 breeds and can determine a dog’s ancestry back to their great grandparents.
+With so much information known these days about medical and behavioural issues associated with different breeds, our DNA test for crossbred dogs have become very popular.
+This test has a database of over 200 breeds and can determine a dog’s ancestry back to their great grandparents.
 Knowing the breed ancestry helps identify physical traits, also behaviours such as digging, herding and barking may come from various breeds in a dog’s family tree.
 Once an owner understands their dog’s natural tendencies, it makes it easier to create a tailored training, nutritional and medical program to fit their one-of-a-kind needs.
 This test is so simple to do, and low cost, why not call us today to find out more?

 nOah stocks a selection of dog and cat dental treats, toys, dental dry food, drinking water additives, toothpaste and brushes.
 All our products are of excellent quality and excellent price. nOah also stocks shampoos and other skincare products and can give you great advice tailored to your pet’s individual needs.